Endangered UK Daddy Longlegs and Its Impact on UK’s Woodland Biodiversity

 The increased activities in this region are among the causes why natural breeding grounds for the woodland insects are now subjected to human intervention and management.
 Canals and ditches are now being blocked as a way of helping these larvae to survive.

 England’s Peak District National Park, a home for many of the country’s wildlife is a place visited by tourists from all over the world.
 The place provides the best spots for climbing, cave exploring, cycling or simply walking.
 It is also home to 38,000 locals whose main livelihood comes from tourism, agricultural farming, manufacturing and quarrying.
-Hence, the effects of over trampling, over grazing and the changes in water distribution has affected the ecological balance in the woodland areas to maintain sustainability among woodland inhabitants.
+Hence, the effects of over trampling, over grazing and the changes in water distribution have affected the ecological balance in the woodland areas to maintain sustainability among woodland inhabitants.

-Consequences of Crane Fly Extinction
+Feared Consequences of Extinction

 Dead woods and its components are now being recognized for its utmost importance in the woodland ecology.
 A selection of dead standing trees, fallen dead wood, dead branches, stems and stumps will be preserved to provide shelter and protection for the developing larvae.
 In addition, water seepages in areas near bodies of water will also be shielded against too much grazing and trampling by woodland trekkers.